jamescooke/blog/content/1706-arrange-act-assert-for-python.rst

 Arrange Act Assert pattern for Python developers
 ================================================

-:date: 2017-06-27 22:00
+:date: 2017-07-06 23:00
 :tags: language:python, topic:testing
 :category: Code
 :summary: A short guide to using the Arrange Act Assert pattern of testing with
           Python.
 :scm_path: content/1706-arrange-act-assert-for-python.rst
-:status: draft

-This is the first post in a series exploring the Arrange Act Assert pattern and how to apply it to Python unit tests.
+This is the first post in a series exploring the Arrange Act Assert pattern and how to apply it to Python tests.

 The goal of the series is to present a recognisable and reusable test template following the Arrange Act Assert pattern of testing.
 In addition, I aim to present strategies for test writing and refactoring which I've developed over the last couple of years, both on my own projects and within teams.

-In this part I will introduce the Arrange Act Assert pattern and show how it can be applied to Python unit tests.
+In this part I will introduce the Arrange Act Assert pattern and discuss its constituent parts.

 What is Arrange Act Assert?